 This “storage stack” is decades old.
 Each layer expects that itself, and the layers it depends on, will be immutable.
 If you want to make changes, such as changing to a new hard drive or restructuring/resizing partitions, it typically requires downtime and a potentially dangerous series of steps.
 Further, there is no data redundancy.
 If the physical hard drive fails – wholly or partially – where data is contained, you will lose data.
 This single point of catastrophic failure is one reason why it is so important to keep regular backups of PCs, and/or to save your important data to a storage solution with redundancy.

 If you want data redundancy in Windows, and perhaps uptime while changing hard drives, then you can use RAID, which stores two or more copies of your data across two or more hard drives running concurrently.
 Because NTFS is designed to be installed on a single contiguous partition, it is necessary to use a solution that tricks NTFS into thinking that’s where it is.
-Thus, proprietary hardware and firmware raid systems have been the typical option in an Windows environment.
+Thus, proprietary hardware and firmware RAID systems have been the typical option in a Windows environment.
 This changes the “storage stack” to:

 Multiple physical hard drives > RAID controller (proprietary) > partition table > filesystem(s) (NTFS)